Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 Final Thoughts

-Emotional health is not about never having tough feelings.
-It is about having the skills to handle them well.
+Emotional health isn’t about never having tough feelings.
+It’s about having the skills to handle them well.
+The main goal here is to learn how to work with your anger.

-Regulation develops relationally.
-It strengthens through modeling, practice, and self-awareness.
-It requires the capacity to hold complexity, set boundaries, tolerate frustration, and pause before reacting.
+Regulation develops through relationships.
+It gets stronger with modeling, practice, and self-awareness.
+It means being able to handle complexity, set boundaries, tolerate frustration, and pause before reacting.

 Next